Photo courtesy of Anna Nouviaire

 AFTER A SHORT BREAK FROM PHOTOGRAPHY...

-I also have the following certificates:
+I have also completed the following courses:

-International Normative Framework in Humanitarian Protection (Disaster Ready)
+International Normative Framework in Humanitarian Protection;

 Humanitarian Part 1: key issues (Disaster Ready)